omaas315/match_student_code/student_code/002_SplinedVoronoiPlanner/splined_voronoi_scripts/README.md

 - get_coefficient_matrices: creates bernstein polynomials for each bézier curve in bézier spline
 - get_sample: get value of an bézier curve based on the bernstein polynomials and a fraction (position on curve between 0 and 1)
 - sample_spline_path: get samples from control points of bézier spline
+- SplineAnalyzer: class which gets waypoints, tangent lengths and map from bagfile and calculates info an spline and distance to obstacles

 ## path_helpers.py
 contains functions which are useful for path handling